constpetrov/constpetrov.github.io/_drafts/pet-projects.md

+---
+title: Pet projects and not starting new one
+date: 2019-03-25
+tags: [privacy, programming, choice]
+layout: post
+---
 # Pet projects
 I often want to write something for myself, but rarely do.
 The reason behind it that I don't know how to dedicate time to it.
 I often to tired after work to write something new.
 Also, I am not sure if I want to make commitments.
 It is not nice to myself - commit to something and then fail it.